Installation#

 If you already have cloud access set up on your local machine, run sky check

-to verify that SkyPilot can properly access your enabled clouds.
+to verify that SkyPilot can access your enabled clouds.

 Otherwise, configure access to at least one cloud using the following guides.